iluvjava/Maths/Notebook 2.0 markdown/AMATH 585 Numerical Analysis of BVP/Stationary Iterative Methods.md

 Here is a list of the common methods:

-* Jacobi Iteration: Talked in the prereq.
+* Jacobi Iteration: in the prereq.
-* Gauss Sediel: Talked in the prereq.
+* Gauss Seidel: in the prereq.
 * Successive Over Relaxation: About to come next.

-Consider the factorization of matrix $A$ into 3 parts, the diagonal, lower diagonal, and the upper diagonal parts of the matrix:
+Consider the factorization of matrix $A$ into 3 parts, the diagonal, strict lower diagonal, and the strict upper diagonal parts of the matrix:

 $$
 A = L + D + U